quietui/quiet/docs/docs/burrow.md

 [experimental] <quiet-badge>since 1.4.0</quiet-badge>

-Quiet Burrow™ is an optional utility lets you add interactivity to various parts of a webpage without taking over the entire DOM.
+Quiet Burrow™ is an optional utility that lets you add interactivity to various parts of a webpage without taking over the entire DOM.
 It gives you framework-like features without the framework so you can sprinkle in reactivity only where you actually need it.

 ## What is a burrow?